pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ## Channel members

-Manage the users in a channel: list, set, and remove.
+Manage the users in a channel.

 ### Get channel members

 List users in a channel.
-Optionally include UUID metadata and custom fields.
+Optionally include UUID metadata.

-#### Method(s)
+Methods

 ```
 `1get_channel_members(